It’s About to Go Down: 5 Ways to Unclog the Toilet

 Similar to the brush method, if you’re still unable to access or ask for a plunger, the unclogging process will have to get manual.
 Some undesirable, yet easier-to-clean options could include a wire hanger to uncoil, a plastic or metal long-stemmed handle – like a toilet brush, comb, etc. –or sacrifice your hand by covering it with a plastic bag.
 Once you’ve located or prepared your instrument of choice, carefully explore the drain hole until the blockage is dealt with.
 During this “fishing” process, avoid touching the porcelain as much as possible to prevent permanently scratching its surface.

-Ready for more excitement?
-Head over to The Reading Room for more handy articles, plus a little cleaning inspo.
+Now that you've learned how to unclog a toilet, it's time to head over to The Reading Room for more handy articles, plus a little cleaning inspo.
 It really is easy to clean your toilet seat - trust us!